karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 ## Preface

 This article is an introduction the Odin Programming Language.
 It is aimed at people who know a bit of programming, but have never touched Odin.
-It is meant to be read from start to finish.
-It is not a reference guide, but will rather give you a feeling for what the language does differently and what you can expect as you venture forth.
+It is not a reference guide, rather I try to keep things informal and talk about what I think are important aspects of the language.
 There will be some notes on differences to C/C++, as Odin in many ways tries to be better C. If you enjoy this article and want to support me, then you can do so by [becoming a patron](https://www.patreon.com/karl_zylinski).

 In the recent years most of my programming has been done using the Odin Programming Language, sometimes referred to as Odinlang.
 Since a year back I create my own video games using Odinlang, you can find my game [CAT & ONION](https://store.steampowered.com/app/2781210/CAT__ONION/) on Steam, it is completely created in Odin.